 With the know-how and expertise of the three founders incorporated into a single certification body, Belgorail has all the required competencies for its diverse missions.

-In this regard Belgorail has NBN EN 45011 accreditation relating to requirements applicable to bodies offering product certification systems.
-The EN 17020 accreditation process is currently under way.
+In this regard Belgorail has ISO/IEC 17065 accreditation relating to requirements applicable to bodies certifying products and ISO/IEC 17020 accreditation relating to requirements applicable to bodies performing inspections.

-Belgorail’s accreditation has been granted by BELAC, an accreditation organisation operating under the responsibility of the Belgian State.
+Belgorail’s accreditation has been granted by BELAC, the accreditation organisation operating under the responsibility of the Belgian State.

-This accreditation, registered and described under reference 335-PROD, was accorded following several audits and in-depth analysis of the company’s modus operandi.
+These accreditations, registered and described under reference 335-PROD and 335-INSP, were accorded following several audits and in-depth analysis of the company’s modus operandi.

 In accordance with the general provisions specific to certification bodies, our Administrative Board has set up a Certification Committee, an Advisory Committee and an Appeals Committee.
 These different committees ensure, among other things, the impartiality of Belgorail in its operation.

-- an officially recognised body for verification of compliance with Notified National Technical Rules in Algeria, Belgium, France and Luxembourg (in European terminology a “Designated Body”)
+- an officially recognised body for verification of compliance with Notified National Technical Rules in Belgium, France, Luxembourg, Spain and the Netherlands (in European terminology a “Designated Body”/DeBo)

 - a body responsible for coordination and execution of Rolling Stock Testing

 - an Inspection Body in the rail sector

 - an Independent Safety Assessment body (ISA)